 - Round up a robust variety of experience points and skills for your digital sales resume.
 You want to demonstrate that you can successfully interact with diverse target audiences and connect with a broad social network.

 - Show your knowledge depth

-- Demonstrate more than a surface-level knowledge of your digital skills.
-Recruiters want to know that you can navigate an entire ad campaign or customer acquisition initiative.
-Show that you can catch leads and keep them!
+- Demonstrate more than a surface-level knowledge of digital skills.
+Recruiters want to know you can navigate an entire ad campaign or customer acquisition initiative.
+Make a great resume by showing you can catch leads and keep them!

 Frequently Asked Questions

 - It depends on your experience.
 Got a lightweight work history?
 You might want to emphasize your education with any supplemental sales courses or digital media certifications you’ve earned.